timtroendle/wind-onshore-cost-potential/README.md

 You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.

-To generate a PDF of the dependency graph of all steps, and if you have `dot` installed, run:
+To generate a PDF of the dependency graph of all steps, run :

+    snakemake --rulegraph > build/dag.dot
+    dot -Tpdf -o build/dag.pdf build/dag.dot

+On Unix and Windows Powershell you can simplify this to:

-    snakemake --rulegraph | dot -Tpdf > dag.pdf
+    snakemake --rulegraph | dot -Tpdf > build/dag.pdf

 ## Run the tests